denitsa-md/shit-got-done/README.md

 CLUBHOUSE_USER=
 ```

-Run the following command to see the shit you got done this week.
+Run the following command to see what you did this week.

 ```bash
 php artisan shit-got-done --this-week